bardbess/til/bible/passover.md

 - I will redeem you with an outstretched arm and with great acts of judgment.
 - I will take you to be my people, and I will be your God..

-There is also a custom to fill a fifth cup (but not necessarily drink it) to express the fifth expression of redemption in Exodus 6:8.
+There is a custom to fill a fifth cup (but not necessarily drink it) for the fifth expression of redemption in Exodus 6:8:
 - I will bring you into the land that I swore to give to Abraham, to Isaac, and to Jacob...

-## Hallel (song of praise)
+### Hallel (song of praise)

 > **Mathew 26:17-30**
 >